|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 780 Ti should perform much faster than the Radeon RX 460 overall. (explain)
+Memory BandwidthThe GeForce GTX 780 Ti should theoretically be quite a bit faster than the Radeon RX 460 overall. (explain)

-Texel RateThe GeForce GTX 780 Ti is quite a bit (approximately 244%) more effective at anisotropic filtering than the Radeon RX 460. (explain)
+Texel RateThe GeForce GTX 780 Ti should be much (more or less 244%) better at anisotropic filtering than the Radeon RX 460. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison